riscv-admin/riscv-ovpsim/README.md

 There is currently 'basic' and 'extended' coverage measuring.

-Please read the [riscvOVPsim user guide](doc/riscvOVPsim_User_Guide.pdf) for full operational instructions.

 If a signature comparison based verification methodology is adopted (as in the RISC-V Compliance suites) for comparison between device under test and reference, then functional coverage is only part of the story, as it is essential to measure the successful propagation of the results of the input instructions/values into the signature.
-Read more about this in the section below on Mutation Testing in the [riscvOVPsim user guide](doc/riscvOVPsim_User_Guide.pdf).

 The coverage technology provided as part of riscvOVPsim is fixed functionality.
 The Imperas coverage technology is available as an extension library as source as a standard part of the Imperas commercial product offerings and this allows users to extend and modify functionality and coverage capability.
 Contact Imperas for more information.